 The Difference One Racist Made: Margaret Sanger’s World

-~W.E.B.
+W.E.B.
 DuBois, Professor of Sociology, Atlanta University.
 “Black Folk and Birth Control.”
-[Margaret Sanger’s] Birth Control Review, Volume XXII, Number 8 (New Series, May 1938, the “Negro Number”), page 90.
+Birth Control Review, Volume XXII, Number 8 (New Series, May 1938, the “Negro Number”), page 90.

-Margaret Sanger was born in 1879 in New York, one of 11 children born into an impoverished family.
-Her mother was Catholic, her father an atheist.
-Her mother had several miscarriages and died at an early age.
-Though the cause of death was listed as tuberculosis, Margaret always attributed her early death to the fact that her mother was weak from bearing so many children.
+Born into an impoverished family of eleven children (plus several miscarried), Margaret Sanger was left an orphan when her mother died at an early age.
+Though the cause of death was listed as tuberculosis, Margaret always attributed her early death to her mother’s weakness from bearing so many children.
 This deep-seated disdain for large families would encompass her life and contribute to a belief that women should limit—or be limited—in the number of children they have.

 margaret sanger racist planned parenthood founder

-Sanger eventually went to nursing school, then married and had three children.
-She and her husband became immersed in the bohemian world of Greenwich Village, where they lived.
+Sanger was born in 1879 in New York to a Catholic mother and atheist father.
+She eventually went to nursing school, then married and had three children.
+Sanger and her husband became immersed in the bohemian world of Greenwich Village, where they lived.
 It was at this time that she joined the Women’s Committee of the New York Socialist’s Party and began to advocate for the sexual education of women.
 Though she never finished nursing school, Margaret began working as a nurse in a poor immigrant section of NYC, where she grew to believe in—and teach—the importance of birth control.
 She also began to write about these beliefs in a column entitled “What Every Girl Should Know.”

 In 1915, knowing that the charges in the US had been dropped against her, Margaret returned to the US and, a year later, opened the first birth control clinic in the states.
 A little over a week later, she was arrested and spent 30 days in jail for again being in violation of the Comstock Law.
 Sanger would later appeal the conviction, which would not be overturned.
 However, the judge in the case did make an exception to the law that would allow doctors to prescribe contraception for medical reasons.
 This opened the door for the future legalization of birth control.

-In 1917, Sanger began to publish and edit The Birth Control Review, a “birth control advocacy publication,” which she edited until 1929.
+To advocate for birth control, in 1917 Sanger began to publish The Birth Control Review, which she edited until 1929.

 planned parenthood clinic indiana

-We see this eugenic philosophy in the extermination of six million Jews during WWII.
+We saw this eugenic philosophy in the extermination of six million Jews during WWII.
 And Sanger had people with known Nazi connections and sympathies writing for The Birth Control Review.

 According to Clowes: